 |Title||Medical armband said to have been worn by Simpson's donkey : Colonel A Sutton, 3 Field Ambulance, AIF|

 |Date made||c 1914|

 White cotton armband with a central red Geneva cross.
 The band is roughly hemmed on the reverse and tapers to 15 mm wide at each end with its widest part at 75 mm.
 The signature of 'Alfred Sutton' is written in black ink on the front of the band.
-On the reverse of the band is an oval blue ink stamp of the '1st AUSTRALIAN STATIONARY HOSPITAL', with, in the centre the word 'RECEIVED' followed by a line.
-The red cross on the front is made of different material to the rest of the armband.
+On the reverse of the band is an oval blue ink stamp of the '1st AUSTRALIAN STATIONARY HOSPITAL', overlaid by the word 'RECEIVED' followed by a line.
+The red cross is of wool and is machine stitched.